If you’re planning out your dream garage or building a new house, you might wonder how big a “standard” garage size is.

 Your car will already be parked in your garage.
 Why not get some tools and a jack to create a space for car repairs?

-You can change your oil in your garage and won’t have to worry about picking a nice sunny day to do the oil change outside.
+You can change your oil in your garage without waiting for a sunny day to do it outside.

 Store Other Vehicles